Trypal/Trypal/README.md

 <br />

-Hi, I'm [Trypal](https://trypal.dev), a Java Developer 🚀 from Hungary, currently, I'm a Developer at 🙍🏽‍♂️ [VanityEmpire](https://vanityempire.hu).
+Hi, I'm [Trypal](https://trypal.dev), a Java Developer 🚀 from Hungary, I'm a Developer at 🙍🏽‍♂️ [VanityEmpire](https://vanityempire.hu).
 Maybe on more servers?

 - 👨🏽‍💻 I’m currently working on private projects :wink:;